Darkyenus/wemi/docs/DESIGN.md

 Standard archetypes are defined in `wemi.Archetypes` object.

 ### Scopes
-Scopes are the heart of the *value querying* mechanism.
+Scopes are the heart of the *key evaluation* mechanism.
 They are not declared, but created at runtime, on demand.
-Scopes also manage the key caching system, but that is not their primary role.
 They are **composed** out of one *project* and zero or more *configurations* in some order.

 This reflects in the key invocation syntax, which is used in the user interface to query/invoke key values.